2020 NRL Grand Final: Entertainment

+Game-day entertainment will be headlined by Australian indie pop singer Amy Shark.

 Teams

 James Tamou, Apisai Koroisau, and Zane Tetevano were the only players in the Penrith line-up to have had previous NRL grand final experience after winning premiership titles for the North Queensland Cowboys in 2015, South Sydney Rabbitohs in 2014, and Sydney Roosters in 2018 respectively.
 Halfback Nathan Cleary played his 100th first-grade match.
-Ryan Papenhuyzen, Brenko Lee, Justin Olam, Jahrome Hughes, Tino Fa'asuamaleaui, and Nicho Hynes were the only Melbourne players to make their NRL grand final debut (although Hynes spent the entire match on the bench), while Cameron Smith, Suliasi Vunivalu, Cameron Munster, Jesse Bromwich, Kenny Bromwich, and Dale Finucane played in each of the Storm's last three grand final appearances.
+Ryan Papenhuyzen, Brenko Lee, Justin Olam, Jahrome Hughes, and Tino Fa'asuamaleaui were the only Melbourne players to make their NRL grand final debut, while Cameron Smith, Suliasi Vunivalu, Cameron Munster, Jesse Bromwich, Kenny Bromwich, and Dale Finucane played in each of the Storm's last three grand final appearances.
 Only Cameron Smith and Jesse Bromwich have played in further grand finals for Melbourne.